dart-lang/tools/.gemini/styleguide.md

 `dart-lang/**` repositories.

 ## Best Practices

 - Follow [the contribution guide](CONTRIBUTING.md).
 - Code should be tested.
-- Code follow the guidance described in [effective Dart](https://dart.dev/effective-dart).
+- Write code follow the guidance described in [effective Dart](https://dart.dev/effective-dart).

 ## General Philosophy

-- Optimize for readability - Code is read more often than it is written.
+- Optimize for readability - code is read more often than it is written.

 ## Documentation